rktjmp/lush.nvim/README.md

 **Theme Inheritance**

-This would give you the ability to require someone elses theme as a base to yours.
+This would give you the ability to require someone else's theme as a base to yours.

 Imagine you really like a theme, but wish the background was a bit different,